-Income from continuing operations for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$755,000, \$754,000, and \$761,000, respectively.
-See the paragraphs below for further information as to individual operating income and expense items and explanations as to 2012, 2011 and 2010 variances.
+Income from continuing operations for the fiscal years ended December 31, 2013, 2012 and 2011 were \$1,041,105, \$752,954 and \$754,133, respectively.
+See the paragraphs below for further information as to individual operating income and expense items and explanations as to 2013, 2012 and 2011 variances.

-Fiscal year ended December 31, 2012 as compared to fiscal years ended December 31, 2011 and 2010:
+Fiscal year ended December 31, 2013 as compared to fiscal years ended December 31, 2012 and 2011:

-Operating Rental Income: Operating rental income for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$1.49 million, \$1.46 million, and \$1.43 million, respectively.
+Operating Rental Income: Operating rental income for the fiscal years ended December 31, 2013, 2012 and 2011 were \$1.5 million, \$1.49 million, and \$1.46 million, respectively.
 The rental income was comprised of monthly lease obligations per the tenant leases, percentage rents obligations related to operating tenants who had reached their sales breakpoint, and included adjustments for straight-line rent.
-The 2012 to 2011 and 2010 variance is due to an overall increase in reported 2012 and 2011 sales for tenants who had reached their sales breakpoint.
+The slight increase in 2013 and 2012 compared to 2011 is due to an overall increase in reported 2013 and 2012 sales for tenants who had reached their sales breakpoint.

-Management expects total base operating rent revenues to be approximately \$1 million for the year 2013 based on operating leases currently in place.
-Future operating rent revenues may decrease with tenant defaults and/or the reclassification of properties as properties held for sale.
+Management expects total base operating rent revenues to be approximately \$1 million for the year 2014 based on operating leases currently in place.
+Future operating rent revenues have the potential to either decrease or increase.
+They may decrease with tenants default and/or we may reclassify certain properties as properties held for sale.
 They may also increase with additional rents due from tenants, if those tenants experience increased sales levels, which require the payment of additional rent to the Partnership.
-Operating percentage rents included in operating rental income in 2012, 2011, and 2010 were approximately \$465,000, \$431,000, and \$398,000, respectively.
-Management expects the 2013 percentage rents to be about 6% higher than 2012.
+Operating percentage rents included in operating rental income in 2013, 2012, and 2011 were \$470,478, \$465,407 and \$431,250, respectively.
+Management expects the 2014 percentage rents to be about the same as 2013.

-Insurance Expense: Insurance expense for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$6,000, \$6,000 and \$29,000, respectively.
-The 2012 and 2011 insurance expense was comprised of general liability insurance and the 2010 insurance expense was comprised of aggregate property insurance (back-up policies for unexpected vacancy or tenant lapses) and general liability insurance.
-The Partnership did not purchase additional property insurance in the fourth quarter of 2010 for the aggregate of the Properties for the 2010/2011 insurance year.
+Insurance Expense: Insurance expense for the fiscal years ended December 31, 2013, 2012 and 2011 was \$6,000.
+Insurance expense for all three years was comprised of general liability insurance.
 Each tenant is responsible for insurance protection and beginning October 31, 2010 the Partnership only purchases property insurance for an individual property if the tenant cannot provide proof of insurance protection or due to a property vacancy.
-For 2013, Management expects operating insurance expense to be approximately \$6,000.
-This amount could increase upon a property insurance default or vacancy by a tenant or an increase in the general liability insurance premium for the 2013/2014 insurance year, which is expected to be paid in the fourth quarter of 2013.
+For 2014, management expects operating insurance expense to again be \$6,000.
+This amount could increase upon a property insurance default or vacancy by a tenant or an increase in the general liability insurance premium for the 2014/2015 insurance year, which is expected to be paid in the fourth quarter of 2014.

-General and Administrative Expense: General and administrative expenses for the fiscal years ended December 31, 2012, 2011 and 2010 were approximately \$82,000, \$63,000 and \$66,000, respectively.
+General and Administrative Expense: General and administrative expenses for the fiscal years ended December 31, 2013, 2012 and 2011 were \$60,702, \$82,515 and \$63,355, respectively.
 General and administrative expenses were comprised of management expense, state/city registration and annual report filing fees, office supplies and printing costs, outside storage expenses, copy/fax costs, postage and shipping expenses, long-distance telephone expenses, website fees, bank fees and state income tax expenses.
-The variance in general and administrative expenses is primarily due to the overpayment of 2010 estimated state tax expenditures, which made income tax expense much lower in

-2011, and then 2012 was somewhat higher than 2010.
-Lower printing and mailing expenditures were incurred in 2012 and 2011 as the 2010 and 2011 Annual Reports on Form 10-K were posted to the Partnership website for viewing and printing.
+The variance in general and administrative expenses is primarily due to the steady decrease in state income tax since 2010 after selling the two properties in Arizona in 2011 and 2012.
+Lower printing and mailing expenditures were incurred in 2013 and 2012 as the 2012 and 2011 Annual Reports on Form 10-K were posted to the Partnership website for viewing and printing.
 Hard copies were only mailed to an investor upon request.
-Also, the 2011 Consent Statement materials were posted to the Partnership website in the second quarter of 2011 and hard copies were only mailed upon request.
-Management expects the total 2013 operating general and administrative expenses to potentially be slightly higher than the 2012 expenses, primarily due to increased postage rates and higher management fees offset by lower outsourced XBRL service fees.
+Also, the 2013 Consent Statement materials were posted to the Partnership website in the third quarter of 2013 and hard copies were only mailed upon request.
+Management expects the total 2014 operating general and administrative expenses to be about the same as 2013 expenses.